ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 * Change Controller: IETF
 * Specification document(s):  THIS-RFC
 * Status: permanent
-* Related information:  The "api-catalog" documents obtained from the same host using the HTTP and HTTPS protocols (using default ports) MUST be identical.

 ## The api-catalog link relation

 This specification registers the "api-catalog" link relation by following the procedures per section 2.1.1.1 of {{!RFC8288}}

 * Relation Name:  api-catalog
-* Description:  The link target identifies a catalog of APIs published by the owner of the link context.
+* Description:  The link target identifies a catalog of the APIs published by the owner of the link target domain.
 * Reference:  THIS-RFC

 ## the api-catalog Profile URI